-In his home, Chantal helps by running errands and cleaning.
-He lives with his mother.
-His mother is sometimes employed as a laborer.
+Chantal lives with his mother.
+His mother is sometimes employed.
+Chantal works at home making beds, running errands and cleaning.
 There are 3 children in the family.

-Your love and support will help Chantal to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Chantal in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Chantal lives on the plains of Colombiaton, home to approximately 9,800 residents.
 Typical houses are constructed of cement and have brick walls.
 The regional diet consists of beans, bananas, chicken, fish, bread, plantains and rice.